 The United States has recently experienced historically high levels of inflation.
-According to the U.S. Department of Labor, the annual inflation rate for the United States was approximately 7.0% for 2021.
-The existence of inflation in the U.S. and global economy has and may continue to result in, higher interest rates and capital costs, shipping costs, supply shortages, increased costs of labor, weakening exchange rates and other similar effects.
+According to the U.S. Department of Labor, the annual inflation rate for the United States was approximately 6.5% for 2022 and approximately 7.0% for 2021.
+The existence of inflation in the U.S. and global economy has and may continue to result in higher interest rates and capital costs, shipping costs, supply shortages, increased costs of labor, weakening exchange rates and other similar effects.
 If the inflation rate continues to remain elevated, it will likely affect our expenses, especially employee compensation.
-Additionally, the United States is experiencing an acute workforce shortage, which, in turn has created a hyper-competitive wage environment that may further increase our operating costs.
+Additionally, the United States technology industry is experiencing a workforce shortage for highly skilled workers, which, in turn, has created a hyper-competitive wage environment that may further increase our operating costs.
 In addition, rising interest rates could adversely affect the value of our investments and cash on hand and increase our borrowing costs.
 Inflation and related increases in interest rates could also increase our customers' operating costs, which could result in reduced IT budgets, less demand for our solutions, or delays in new orders, renewals or payments due to us.